Death Rides a Horse: Plot

 Bill reaches a Mexican town, where he recognizes the man with the big earring and guns him down.
-He is captured by the outlaws, beaten and buried alive from the neck down (he had also recognized the man with the scar and Walcott).
+He is captured by the outlaws that run the town, beaten and buried alive from the neck down (he had also recognized the man with the scar, who was the third man's brother, and Walcott, who is revealed to be the fourth man).
+Walcott and the outlaws leave after Bill lies about Ryan's location.
 Left to die in the hot sun, he is rescued by Ryan, who shoots several men standing guard.
-Preparing for the gang's return, Bill notices that Ryan is wearing a necklace with a skull.
+He and Bill enlist the townspeople in setting up defenses to hold off the gang.
+They manage to kill a few bandits, including the second man, but the men of the town are slaughtered.
+Afterwards, the gang leaves for the night.
+Next morning, while preparing for the gang's return, Bill notices that Ryan is wearing a necklace with a skull.
 Ryan admits he was present during the murders, but arrived late and did not participate; he also rescued Bill from the fire.
 He gives his word that once the outlaws have been dealt with, he will remain to face whatever justice Bill seeks.

-In a final shootout during a sand storm, the last remaining man who killed Bill's family has him dead to rights, only to be killed by Ryan's thrown knife.
+In the final shootout, which takes place during a dust storm, Bill and Ryan cleverly whittle down the gang members until it seems like Walcott is the last man standing.
+Walcott had Bill dead to rights, only to be killed by Ryan's thrown knife.
 Bill nonetheless insists on revenge.
-Ryan's gun is empty, so Bill tosses a bullet to him.
-He has just one bullet left now himself.
-Ryan turns his back and walks away, daring Bill to shoot him in the back.
+Ryan's gun is empty, but Bill has three bullets.
+He throws one to Ryan, and one to the ground, leaving him with a single round in the chamber.
+Ryan turns his back and walks away, as Bill yells for him to turn around and defend himself.
 Bill fires, but it is only to kill a surviving outlaw.
-A grateful Ryan then watches as he mounts his horse and rides away.
+Ryan then reveals that he had had not loaded the bullet, and offers it to Bill.
+He refuses.
+A grateful Ryan watches as Bill mounts his horse and rides away.